Luo Guibo

-He was the first Chinese ambassador to Viet Nam in September 1954.
+He was the first Chinese ambassador to North Vietnam in September 1954.
 From October 1957 to October 1970, he was China's Vice-Minister of Foreign Affairs.
 During Hong Kong's 1967 riots, he denounced the British colonial government's "atrocities", "sanguinary oppression" and "collusion with American imperialism against China" in a formal protest presented to the British chargé d'affaires in Beijing.

 He was the author of the book Revolutionary Recollections.

-Presence of Luo Guibo and Chinese advisors in Vietnam
+Presence of Luo Guibo and Chinese advisors in North Vietnam

 On 1 October 1949, People's Republic of China (PRC) was founded under the administration of the Chinese Communist Party (CCP) after eight-year-long anti-Japanese war and four-year-long Civil War.
 Having faced an extremely difficult situation in the fourth year of the French-Indochina War, in December 1949, Hồ Chí Minh dispatched two representatives, Lý Bích Sơn and Nguyễn Đức Thủy, to Beijing with a request for Chinese assistance and for diplomatic recognition for his government.
 Upon receiving Hồ Chí Minh's request, acting chairman of the Central Committee of the CCP Liu Shaoqi— known in Vietnamese as Lưu Thiếu Kỳ — convened a 24 December meeting of the CCP Politburo to determine the situation in Indochina.
 Four days later, Liu cabled Hồ Chí Minh on behalf of the CCP Central Committee to specify that the PRC would meet Hồ's request.

 First, China agreed to enter into diplomatic relations with the DRV, and that the PRC government would send a team to Vietnam to assess the DRV's needs.
 In fact, China's assistance based on some complicated considerations.
 From a geopolitical point of view, it seemed to make sense to Chinese leaders that China could secure its southwestern border, earn Soviet aid and technology, and modernize its armed forces by helping the DRV fight the French forces.
 Besides, the worldwide expectation and international reputation could be another rationale.
 Such revolutionary internationalism was widely expected by all Asian Communist parties after the CCP's founding of the People's Republic.
 Helping Vietnam in this sense could achieve more international reputation for China.
 The PRC announced its recognition of the DRV on 18 January 1950, followed by the Soviet Union's recognition on 30 January, marking that the DRC's isolation for four years and three months after the establishment of the DRV was over.